-Alas, people love their closed theories, especially in religion and politics, and insist nonetheless on “arguing” with each other despite the fact that their closed theories prevent them from learning or changing their minds.
-And people sure start to hate those who try and open those theories up a bit!
+Unfortunately, people love their closed theories, especially in religion and politics, and insist nonetheless on “arguing” with each other despite the fact that their closed theories prevent them from learning or changing their minds.
+And people sure start to hate those who try and open up those closed theories a bit!
 Perhaps it is comfortable to live in such enclosures of delusion and never encounter the difficulties of the examined life that facilitate individual and social growth.
 But it is, as Socrates demonstrated so long ago at the expense of his life, perilous for one’s soul and community as well.

 Go here for my post on Heraclitus’ barking humans who attack that which they don’t understand.